-Fields of Study: Comparative Politics
+Fields of Study: Comparative Politics, American Politics

 Joséphine received her BA and MA Cum Laude from the Institut d’Etudes Politiques de Paris (Sciences Po Paris) in 2018.
 Throughout the course of her studies, she spent one year at the Universidade Estadual de Campinas (UNICAMP) in Brazil.
 During her MA she worked as an intern at the Advocacy Department of the Colombian Commission of Jurists in Bogotá, an NGO attending the victims of the Colombian armed conflict.
-There, she studied the politics surrounding the implementation of truth commissions across the Global South as well as comparative strategies of civil society mobilization.

 Joséphine’s MA dissertation explored the social mobilization and the politics surrounding the implementation of the 2016 Peace Accords in Colombia, where she returned to carry fieldwork.

 Joséphine’s PhD dissertation explores the emergence of organized criminal governance in the aftermath of civil conflicts, as well the role of transitional justice to address this issue.